HeroponRikiBestest/DRML/Entries/copy-X/copy-X.md

 ## Companies Known to Use:

 * Tivola:
 One of the most prolific users of copy-X, and currently the first known user.
-Many instances of copy-X were once known as "Tivola Ring Protection" Some of their games just before copy-X was introduced appear to have preliminary files that would later be used for copy-X, but this could just be coincidence.
+Many instances of copy-X were once known as "Tivola Ring Protection".
+Their games often have several re-releases, and several occasions have been observed of releases not protected by copy-X containing dummy files used by a different release of the same game.
+One such example is mentioned in the timeline for copy-X, "Meister Zufall und die Herrscher der Elemente", which has 2 re-releases[^47561][^47560] containing dummy files and no ring, which is likely also the case for the original release, and then a 3rd re-release[^Zufall_ring_txt] which wound up making use of those dummy files for a copy-X ring.
+Another such example is "Die Biene Maja: Das große Gewitter", which has a copy-X ring visible on the original 2001 release[^Maya_Bee_Original_2001], and later on had a 2003 re-release containing dummy files but no copy-X ring[^121046].
 * Sixteen Tons Entertainment:
 Given the timeline[^16TEmline] provided on their website, the fact that Emergency Police[^EMpolice] (the first game they released after copy-X became available[^CopyX_First_Reference]) seems to use a non-copy-X disc check, and the fact that they seem to have switched to ProtectDISC for The Show[^68141] (similar to what Terzio seems to have done around the same time), it can be assumed that the complete potential list of copy-X protected 16TE games exists between the confirmed and unconfirmed lists above.
 * Digital Publishing[^DP_website]: